When managing to outcomes and performance, you need a dashboard. What’s happening today, what happened in the past, and how does this predict the...

 - Conversion - why now?

-- ABM, nurture campaigns, all kinds of content benefit from an expanded collateral base and a renewed SEO and keyword strategy
+- ABM, nurture campaigns, and all kinds of content benefit from an expanded collateral base and a renewed SEO and keyword strategy.

 SaaS companies are faced with several growth options.
 Moving upmarket is a decision that requires buy-in at every level of the company.
-If a full sales team or customizing your product for enterprise aren’t within your capabilities just yet, moving upmarket may not be for you.
-If you can handle the longer sales cycles, the multiple stakeholders in the buying journey, the required shift in content, pricing, and overall marketing and you’re confident in your customer success team, good luck on your journey to higher ACVs and LTVs, ARPUs, and lower churn rates.
+If dedicating the sales and marketing resources needed or customizing your product for enterprise aren’t within your capabilities just yet, moving upmarket may not be for you.
+If you can handle the longer sales cycles, the multiple stakeholders in the buying journey, the required shift in content, pricing, and overall marketing and you’re confident in your customer success team, good luck on your journey to higher ACVs and LTVs, and ARPUs and lower churn rates.

 Note: This series will serve as a companion reading for B2B SaaS Marketing Snacks, which are bite-sized intros to some of your most pressing B2B SaaS Marketing questions.